ivaquero/oxidizer/README.md

 - [x] `pueue`: Command-line task management tool for sequential and parallel execution of long-running tasks.
 - [ ] `hyperfine`: Command-line benchmarking tool
+- [ ] `delta`: A syntax-highlighting pager for git, diff, and grep output
+- [ ] `mdbook`: A utility to create modern online books from Markdown files.

 ### 3.4.
 Summary of Plugins